b-pardi/pyQCM/README.md

 - The software does not close when this occurs, and the user is able to correct the error and resume processing.

 # Testing

+## Automated Testing
+**Warning:** Before testing, make sure any data and plots are saved elsewhere, as tests will overwrite data/plots.

+3 test scripts are available.
+To run them, ensure you have pytest and pillow installed first: `pip install pytest==8.1.1 pillow==10.3.0`.
+Pillow is used for checking plot generations against verified sample plots.
+To test the suite, from the BraTaDio root directory use: `pytest src/test/`.

 ## Manual Testing

 To ensure the software is functioning correctly, please follow the manual testing instructions below.